corda/corda/docs/source/cordapp-dependencies.rst

  2. Add the dependency as another attachment to the transaction.

 The problem with approach 2 is that it is insecure without adding additional security checks.
 As stated previously anyone can create a JAR, so a malicious actor could just create his own version of some dependency code.
-This would allow him to change the intended behavior of the contract that depends on this code to his advantage.
+This would allow the attacker to change the intended behavior of the contract that depends on this code to his advantage.
-There are ways to make this option secure and future versions of Corda may explore them and implement them.
+There are ways to make this option secure and future versions of Corda will explore them and implement them.
 If a CorDapp developer decides to go for this approach they can write custom contract code to perform dependency validity checks as the contract has access to the `LedgerTransaction`.
+As soon as support is added at the platform level this code can be removed.

 The approach that we recommend is bundling dependencies - if possible with shading.
 But it is really up to the CorDapp developers who can choose what they prefer.